cannatag/ldap3/README.txt

 CHANGELOG
 =========

+* 0.7.1 - 2013.12.19
+    - Completed support for LDFI as per rfc 2849
+    - Added new LDIF_PRODUCER strategy to generate LDIF-CHANGE stream
+    - Fixed a bug in the autoReferral feature when controls where used in operation

 * 0.7.0 - 2013.12.12
     - Added support for LDIF as per rfc 2849
     - Added ldif-content compliant search responses